 Finding Appreciation for Design

 Wabi-sabi encourages us to be content with what we have and resist the urge to constantly update or refresh our homes and wardrobes to keep up.
 Saving and investing in quality items, those that are likely to be passed down through generations, can help minimise environmental impact and help you find gratitude for what you own.
+Upcycling or adopting a ‘make do and mend’ attitude is also another way to embrace wab-sabi and extend the lifespan of our possessions.

 Letting Go of the Past